More help for local farmers to improve productivity with technology: Koh Poh Koon

 TRAINING A SINGAPOREAN WORKFORCE

-Under a new "Earn and Learn" work-study programme, ITE graduates will join Temasek Polytechnic to undergo a one-year programme to train at aquaculture farms, Mr Koh announced.
+Under a new "Earn and Learn" work-study programme, ITE graduates will join Temasek Polytechnic to undergo a one-year programme to train at aquaculture farms, Dr Koh announced.

 "It will provide a talent pipeline to ensure our farms have skilled manpower to undertake transformation and innovation. ...
 I hope that our farmers will take this opportunity to create a positive learning experience for the graduates.
-This will encourage our young talent to enter and stay in the industry," said Mr Wong.
+This will encourage our young talent to enter and stay in the industry," said Dr Koh.

 The students will undergo training in aquaculture skills with a focus on high density urban farming.
 It will include knowledge areas such as nutrition and feed, disease management, and husbandry and breeding.